transferable-samplers/transferable-samplers/README.md

 - [ManyPeptidesMD](https://huggingface.co/datasets/transferable-samplers/many-peptides-md)
 - [Single systems](https://huggingface.co/datasets/transferable-samplers/sequential-boltzmann-generators-data)

-In both cases the codebase is setup to automatically download the necessary data for training and evaluation.
+In both cases, the codebase is set up to automatically download the necessary data for training and evaluation.
 In the case of ManyPeptidesMD the training webdataset will by default be streamed and cached.

 ### Model weights